 7. Stick to it

 You're now ready to approach your home in a whole new way.
 By breaking the tasks down small, thinking of organization as a task that only needs 15 minutes each day, and learning to view rooms as zones which can be easily tackled, you'll be set up for life.
-Look at targeted areas like hallway storage ideas and don't let yourself get overwhelmed.
+Look at targeted areas like your entryway and don't let yourself get overwhelmed.
 You can do it.
 Good luck!

 Fleur Britten is a well-respected journalist who for years was the Senior Features Editor at Sunday Times Style.
 She is known as one of the smartest lifestyle journalists around, revered for being able to decode trends and report on new zeitgeists as they happen.
 She now writes for the Telegraph, Livingetc, Vogue, The Times, Harper's Bazaar and the Guardian.

 How do I make my outdoor dining space feel cozier?
 The 5 secrets to more intimate entertaining in your backyard